-3 FINANCIAL RISKMANAGEMENT
+3 FINANCIAL RISK MANAGEMENT

-The Fund's activities are expose to a variety of financial risks: market risk (including price risk and interest rate risk), credit risk and liquidity risk.
+The Fund's activities expose it to a variety of financial risks: market risk (including price risk and interest rate risk), credit risk and liquidity risk.

-The Fund's overall risk management program focuses on ensuring compliance with the Fund's Product Disclosure Statement and seeks to maximize the returns derived for the level of risk to which the Fund is exposed.
+The Fund's overall risk management programme focuses on ensuring compliance with the Fund's product disclosure statement and seeks to maximize the returns derived for the level of risk to which the Fund is exposed.
 Financial risk management is carried out by the management company.

-The Fund uses different methods to measure different types of risks to which it is exposed.
+The Fund uses different methods to measure different types of risk to which it is exposed.
 These methods include sensitivity analysis in the case of interest rate and other price risks and ratings analysis for credit risk.

-3.1 Market Risk
+3.1 Market risk